lovefool/Test_snipplets/README.md

 To change UTC time to JST using TimeLib.

-I do't know why this code suddenly works.
+adjustTime : I do't know why this code suddenly works.